SanGoruden/SanGoruden/README.md

 # hi 🤗 im léandre

-- currently working on tinkey-winkey, a windows keylogger.
+- currently working on ft_ls, a copy of the ls command.

 - currently learning software engineering at 42 School. 🧠